akandola96/Ab_Subgroup_Assignment/EXAMPLE.md

 # Example code run

-#### This file contains a simple code run through based on the data files present in the data folder.
+#### This file contains a simple code run based on Mus musculus and the data files present in the data folder.

 ## Core Analysis